OpenPanzerProject/TCB/README.md

   * OP Config is a desktop application used to configure the many options on the TCB and to simplify flashing new firmware to the TCB.
 It was written in C++ using the open source application development software called ["Qt"](http://www.qt.io/developers/).
 It has its own firmware repository, [see here](https://github.com/OpenPanzerProject/OP-Config)

 ## Resources
+  * For the TCB hardware files and bill of materials, see the [Open Panzer Downloads page](http://openpanzer.org/downloads).
   * For more information on the Open Panzer project, see the [OpenPanzer Wiki](http://www.openpanzer.org/wiki).
   * To discuss the project, feel free to join the [Open Panzer Community](http://openpanzer.org/forum/index.php?action=forum).